-Everything You Never Knew You Wanted to Know About Kreuzberg
+Everything You Never Knew You Wanted to Know About Berlin

 It worked.
 In the end even the Soviets were impressed.
-And they gave in, agreeing to something they pretty badly wanted to avoid: the creation of two independent states: Bundesrepublik Deutschland or BDR in the west and Deutsche Demokratische Republik or DDR in the east and the likewise division of Berlin.
+And they gave in, agreeing to something they pretty badly wanted to avoid: the creation of two independent states: Bundesrepublik Deutschland or BDR in the west and Deutsche Demokratische Republik or DDR in the east and the official division of Berlin.

 You can follow the whole story of Berlin Airlift at German Museum of Technology (Technik Museum) in Trebbiner Strasse 9 in Berlin-Kreuzberg – we wrote more about the exhibition and the unique element of the museum´s main façade in an older post here.

 Here is an interesting short documentary presenting the main events that led to and took place during Berlin Airlift: